David was born and brought up in Wells in Somerset and began his musical training as a chorister at Peterborough Cathedral.

 David was a member of the Glyndebourne Chorus, a Glyndebourne Jerwood Young Artist and the winner of the prestigious John Christie Award in 2011.
 He made his debut later that year as Rodolfo/La Bohème for Glyndebourne on Tour.

-Concert performances include Verdi’s Requiem with Cheltenham Chamber Orchestra, Mahler’s Das Klagende Lied with Vladimir Jurowski and the London Philharmonic Orchestra at the Royal Festival Hall, Howells’ Hymnus Paradisi for Kingston Choral Society, and recitals at the Wigmore Hall with the Solstice Quartet and the pianist Simon Lane.
+Concert performances include Verdi Requiem with Orchestre de Picardie and L’Orchestre Symphonique de Bretagne, Mahler Das Klagende Lied with Vladimir Jurowski and the London Philharmonic Orchestra, Rossini Petite Messe Solenelle at the Barbican, Britten Folk Songs with the Royal Philharmonic Orchestra and recitals at the Wigmore Hall with Simon Lane and the Solstice Quartet.

 From 2012-14 David was a member of the Jette Parker Young Artists Programme at the Royal Opera House where his roles included Abdallo/Nabucco (with Placido Domingo), First Armed Man/Die Zauberflöte, Master of Ceremonies/Gloriana, Pang/Turandot, First Knight/Parsifal, Gastone/La Traviata, Apparition of a Youth/Die Frau ohne Schatten, 1er Commissaire/Dialogues des Carmélites and Offizier/Ariadne auf Naxos.